-You’ve just delivered a baby, and you’re going through a mix of emotions.
+You’ve just delivered a baby, and you’re going through a mix of emotions, possibly even postpartum stress.
 You’re probably still recovering but you also want to enjoy time with your baby.
-Here are some tips on how you can bond with your baby and take care of yourself at the same time.
+Here are some tips on bonding with newborn babies and how to take care of yourself at the same time.

 Eat a well-balanced diet from 5 food Groups: Carbohydrates, Vegetables, Fruits, Protein & Dairy products.
 Iron-rich foods are highly recommended because Iron deficiency is a common problem after delivery.
 These foods include: Liver, lean meats, poultry, oysters, tuna, salmon, molasses, dried beans and prunes, broccoli, beets, spinach, eggs, legumes, almonds, raisins and apricots.